dark-mechanicum/aws-codebuild/README.md

 ### Using aws-actions/configure-aws-credentials GitHub Action
 Setting up credentials files ([AWS Documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)).
 Simplest way to do it - use [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) GitHub Action.

+Important: if you want a links working correctly in Summary report, remember that action will mask by `***` region, account number and other credentials.
+If you want make links working, you should assign redirect service to the `redirectServiceURL` action input.
 ```yaml
 - name: Configure AWS Credentials
   uses: aws-actions/configure-aws-credentials@v1